montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 To follow best practice, you also want to create a new component for the 3D scene in the ui directory of your project, and then declare this component in the Main interface of your project.

->**Note:** Main is the main user interface component of a MontageJS application.
-Think of it as the MontageJS equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.
+>**Note:** Main is the main user interface component of a Mod application.
+Think of it as the Mod equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.

-At this point your MontageJS 3D project is set up and you are ready to code.
+At this point your Mod 3D project is set up and you are ready to code.

 # Importing a 3D Scene

 A 3D scene consists of a node hierarchy and includes meshes to be rendered, geometry, lights, shaders, and so on.
-When building a 3D application with MontageJS, you need two components:
+When building a 3D application with Mod, you need two components:

 * The Scene runtime component, which is responsible for loading the JSON-based glTF asset.
 * The SceneView user interface component, which is responsible for displaying the content in the browser.